the-ccsn/traefik-plugin-rewritebody/README.md

 To configure the `Rewrite Body` plugin you should create a [middleware](https://docs.traefik.io/middlewares/overview/) in your dynamic configuration as explained [here](https://docs.traefik.io/middlewares/overview/).
-The following example creates and uses the `rewritebody` middleware plugin to replace all foo occurences by bar in the HTTP response body.
+The following example creates and uses the `rewrite-body` middleware plugin to replace all foo occurrences by bar in the HTTP response body.

 If you want to apply some limits on the response body, you can chain this middleware plugin with the [Buffering middleware](https://docs.traefik.io/middlewares/buffering/) from Traefik.